We look at what defines an Internal Network Firewall (INFW) and how they compare to Next Generation Firewalls (NGFW).

-Traditional firewalls that had UTM-type functionality (e.g. Web filtering, Intrusion Prevention, Antivirus) often suffered from poor performance; low throughput, latency and inconsistent accuracy.
-As firewall technology evolved, as did the performance and scanning capabilities.
+Traditional firewalls that had UTM-type functionality (e.g. Web filtering, Intrusion Prevention, Antivirus) that often suffered from a poor performance such as low throughput, latency and inconsistent accuracy.
+As firewall technology evolved, as did their performance and scanning capabilities.
 The Next Generation Firewall (NGFW) term was coined to define a firewall that met the following criteria:

 - Application and Layer-7 awareness (e.g. DPI – Deep Packet Inspection).
 The ability to identify applications and protocols by payload and not just the IP header.
-This often includes SSL inspection.
+L7 recognition often includes SSL inspection.

 - Intrusion Prevention System (IPS) capabilities.
-Where the firewall can identify malicious traffic, data breach attempts, anomalous patterns and DOS attacks.
-This can often include DLP (Data Leakage Prevention).
+Where the firewall can identify malicious traffic, data breach attempts, unusual patterns and DOS attacks, the IPS can often include DLP (Data Leakage Prevention).

 - High Performance.
-A NGFW must carry out its functions at near wire-speed, enabling multi-gigabit performance without slow-down.
+An NGFW must carry out its functions at near wire-speed, enabling multi-gigabit performance without slow-down.

 - External Threat Intelligence.
-In order to receive updated threat intelligence, IP reputation insight and attack signatures, the NGFW must communicate with a threat intelligence network (e.g. FortiLabs).
+To receive updated threat intelligence, IP reputation insight and attack signatures, the NGFW must communicate with a threat intelligence network (e.g. FortiLabs).

-These characteristics effectively define what qualifies a NGFW.
+These characteristics adequately define what qualifies an NGFW.
 The exact definition can vary depending on the analyst, vendor or industry commentator; but those four items are consistent across most definitions.

-NGFWs are often deployed within carrier or service provider networks, the datacentre environment, virtual and cloud environments or at the enterprise-network edge.
+An NGFW system is often deployed within carrier or service provider networks, the datacentre environment, virtual and cloud environments or at the enterprise network edge.

 Internal Network Firewall (INFW)

-- North to South – Traffic going from the LAN to the Interent, and vice-versa.
+- North to South – Traffic going from the LAN to the Internet, and vice-versa.

 - East to West – Traffic internal to the organisation, routing server-to-server, server-to-client or client-to-client but not leaving the organisation.
-This can be between IP subnets or routed VLAN interfaces (typical in many enterprises with L3 switches).
+East to west traffic can be between IP subnets or routed VLAN interfaces (typical in many enterprises with L3 switches).

-The exact ratio of north to south and east to west will vary from business to business and it will depend on the exact IT environment.
-Figures from Gartner suggest 77% of traffic is East to West, whilst 17% is North to South (The remaining 6% is between sites).
+The exact ratio of the north to south and east to west will vary from business to business, and it will depend on the relevant IT environment.
+Figures from Gartner suggest 77% of traffic is East to West, while 17% is North to South (The remaining 6% is between sites).

 These statistics set out the reason for an Internal Network Firewall (INFW); most traffic in an organisation or virtualised environment is East to West, that comes as no surprise.
 One of the key topics I have discussed in previous articles and is a recurring theme with our clients is the safeguarding against data leaks, data theft, data breaches, malware and APT (advanced persistent threats) – all of which can fall under the umbrella of cyber-security.

 The most common location for a firewall is at the network-edge, NGFW devices deployed in this manner can identify north-to-south threats, viruses and data breaches.
-The type of threat could include “Botted hosts” trying to phone home (identified through DNS traffic, IPS signatures or IP reputation patterns).
-It could be a user accessing a website trying to exploit a bug in Adobe Acrobat, the possibilities are literally endless, and ever-growing by the day.
-Modern threats are intelligent, they can use methods such as stenography, encryption and obfuscation to hide their presence.
-An innocent looking JPEG image being posted to a website could contain corporate data.
+The type of risk could include “Botted hosts” trying to phone home (identified through DNS traffic, IPS signatures or IP reputation patterns).
+It could be a user accessing a website trying to exploit a bug in Adobe Acrobat, the possibilities are endless, and ever-growing by the day.
+Modern threats are intelligent; they can use methods such as stenography, encryption and obfuscation to hide their presence.
+An innocent looking JPEG image that has been posted to a website could contain corporate data.
 The threat landscape has changed.

 What about the internal traffic?

 Perimeter devices may identify external threats, what about those moving or probing within your internal network?
-Moving between sites or subnets, in your virtualised networks and server-farms, on your virtualised LAN segment!
+Threats could be shifting between sites or subnets, in your virtualised networks and server-farms, on your virtualised LAN segment!
 The infection vector could have been USB, a mobile device, a laptop or an exploit bundled in with custom software.

 If this traffic does not traverse your edge security device – how can you detect them?